Guide

 Published by the UK Money Calculators editorial team.
 Last updated for the 2026/27 tax year.

-When you make a pension contribution, the amount you actually pay (net) differs from what ends up in your pension pot (gross).
-How that difference is made up depends on whether your scheme uses relief at source or a net pay arrangement.
-Getting this distinction right matters for claiming the correct tax relief and for checking whether you are staying within the annual allowance.
+The amount you pay into a pension (net) is different from what ends up in your pot (gross).
+How the gap is bridged depends on whether your scheme uses relief at source or a net pay arrangement.
+Getting this right matters for claiming the correct tax relief and for tracking your annual allowance.

 Relief at source